litestar-org/litestar/docs/usage/5-responses/9-template-responses.md

 ## The Template Class

 `Template` is a container class used to generate template responses and their respective OpenAPI documentation.
-You can pass the following kwargs to it:

-- `name`: Path-like name for the template to be rendered, **required**.
-- `context`: A dictionary of key/value pairs to be passed to the temple engine's render method.
-- `background`: A callable wrapped in an instance of `starlite.datastructures.BackgroundTask` or a list of `BackgroundTask` instances wrapped in `starlite.datastructures.BackgroundTasks`.
-The callable(s) will be called after the response is executed.
-Note - if you return a value from a `before_request` hook, background tasks passed to the handler will not be executed.
-- `headers`: A string/string dictionary of response headers.
-Header keys are insensitive.
-- `cookies`: A list of `Cookie` instances.
-See [response-cookies](5-response-cookies.md).
+See the [API Reference][starlite.datastructures.Template] for full details on the `Template` class and the kwargs it accepts.